orizens/orizens.com/src/pages/blog/2015-01-19-why-functional-javascript-works-better-for-me-sometimes-and-maybe-for-others.md

 ### Documented by Nature

-This pro perhaps should go with the &#8220;readable and declarative" title, however, I think it should deserve a title of its own - since sometimes, writing functions and naming them appropriately (name is why a function exists), saved those lines of comments:
+This pro perhaps should go with the "readable and declarative" title, however, I think it should deserve a title of its own - since sometimes, writing functions and naming them appropriately (name is why a function exists), saved those lines of comments:

 ```typescript
 function fillArrayWithNumbersBy(size) {